mailsvb/testssl.sh-web/README.md

 # Web Front End for testssl.sh

 This project is a web interface for [testssl.sh](https://testssl.sh/).
 It can be used to offer internal TLS/SSL configuration check portals, whereever the usual public tools are not applicable.
+It is available as Docker image.

 ## Installation

-1. Clone the [testssl.sh-webfrontend](https://github.com/TKCERT/testssl.sh-webfrontend) repository with its main dependency [testssl.sh](https://github.com/drwetter/testssl.sh) by invocation of `git clone --recursive https://github.com/TKCERT/testssl.sh-webfrontend.git`.
-2. Install Python 3 (`apt-get install python3`) and the Python module Flask by running `pip3 install flask`.
-3. Install [aha](https://github.com/theZiz/aha) (`apt-get install aha`)
-4. Configure SSLTestPortal.py, especially application.secret\_key, in its configuration section and create the required paths (log, result/html and result/json in the default configuration).
-5. Run SSLTestPortal.py or deploy it as WSGI script.
+1. docker run -p 5000:5000 testssl.sh-web:latest

 ## NGINX Reverse Proxy